shlok926/cyber-dna/README.md

----

- **🧠 How It Works**
+🧠 How It Works

-1\.
-User answers a set of cyber safety questions
+1) User answers a set of cyber safety questions

-2\.
-The system analyzes responses using a rule-based scoring model
+2) The system analyzes responses using a rule-based scoring model

-3\.
-A cyber risk level is calculated
+3) A cyber risk level is calculated

-4\.
-Users receive a summarized result on the website
+4) Users receive a summarized result on the website

-5\.
-A detailed PDF report can be downloaded for reference
+5) A detailed PDF report can be downloaded for reference